When you hear the word “jungle,” what goes through your head?

 And recently, the day to meet this legendary place had finally come.
 Rodrigo has already been here but also was happy to be back.
-We had arranged with a couple from Holland, who also has a travel blog @mytravelsecret (to do this adventure together.
+We had arranged with a couple from Holland to do this adventure together, who also has a travel blog.
+You can check @mytravelsecret (Everything is in Dutch :).

 Corcovado National Park is famous as the park that hosts 2,5 % of the biodiversity of the world.
 According to our National System of conservation areas (SINAC for the letters in Spanish).

 When I read this, I had to process it again.
 Corcovado is home to 50 percent of the country’s species and harbors—2,5% percent of the world’s biodiversity.
 That’s pretty intense!